theamiteshtripathi/FetchProject/README.md

 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`
 3. Follow the notebooks in the `notebooks/` directory for examples
+4. See the documentation in the `docs/` directory for detailed usage instructions

 ## License